theheking/intro-to-r/content/1_setup_rstudio.md

 title: 1 - Setup of R and RStudio
 ---

-1 - Familiarising with R and RStudio
+The Basics of R and RStudio
 ===================================

 ## Learning Objectives